parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/lifestyle-factors.md

 </iframe>
 </div>

+---

-# Skin Care
+## Skin Care
 - Keep your skin clean, but avoid harsh soaps as they can wash away the natural skin oils.
 - If you have dry skin, avoid harsh alcohol-based washes as they can be irritating and drying.
 - If you have dry skin, moisturise to avoid the skin cracking.
 Your pharmacist can advise on which creams would be better for this.
 - If you have oily skin, use water-based products instead of oil-based products.
 - Avoid prolonged pressure through a single area of skin (e.g. sitting in the same position for a long time) as this can damage the skin.
 - Some sun exposure is good and helps your body maintain vitamin D levels.
 However excessive sun exposure increases the risk of skin damage and skin cancer.
-See the NHS website ([www.nhs.uk](https://www.nhs.uk)) for some tips on safe sun exposure.
+See the NHS website <a href="https://www.nhs.uk/live-well/seasonal-health/sunscreen-and-sun-safety/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Website</a> for some tips on safe sun exposure.

-See our Skin Changes page for more information on this.
+- See our <a href="/learn/managing-symptoms/skin-conditions" class="internal-link">_Skin Conditions_</a> page for more information on this.

 <div class="video-container">
 <iframe